 About WIPP Oversight

-history of EPA's involvement in the WIPP program, its role and other information
+History of EPA's involvement in the WIPP program, its role and other information

 EPA's Continuing Role

-a description of EPA's oversight role that continues beyond WIPP's initial certification
+A description of EPA's oversight role that continues beyond WIPP's initial certification

-announces inspections of Department of Energy facilities that plan to ship waste to WIPP
+Inspections of Department of Energy facilities that plan to ship waste to WIPP

 Certification and Recertification Decision Documents